Even as the city of Moorhead has grown, Minnesota State University Moorhead has shrunk.

 But a new program promising four years of free tuition for eligible local high school students aims to help reverse the university’s contraction as well as further knit together the university and the community.

-The new Moorhead Scholars program, which was announced late this year and which begins in fall 2025, will offer free tuition to Moorhead High School students who graduate with a 3.0 grade-point average.
+The new Moorhead Scholars program, which was announced late in 2024 and which begins in fall 2025, will offer free tuition to Moorhead High School students who graduate with a 3.0 grade-point average.
 The program is different from the state’s North Star Promise program because it’s merit-based, not needs-based; the North Star Promise free-tuition program is only for Minnesota residents with a family income of less than $80,000.
 The goal will be to double the number of Moorhead High School students who attend college at MSUM.

 About 40 to 50 Moorhead High School students annually head to MSUM, but many head next door to Fargo for North Dakota State University, whose enrollment is nearly three times that of MSUM.